gremble0/bufferstack.nvim/README.md

     -- This is usually either vim.api.nvim_buffer_is_loaded or vim.api.nvim_buffer_is_valid,
     -- alternatively you could make your own variant filter_buffers_func = vim.api.nvim_buf_is_loaded,

-    -- Set keybinds in normal mode for the two functions -- NOTE: these are optional, meaning you could assign 0, 1 or 2 of the keybinds bprevious = "<C-p>",
+    -- Set keybinds in normal mode for the two functions bprevious = "<C-p>",
     bnext = "<C-n>",
   },